haksorus/gsplatloc/README.md

 ## 7Scenes

-You can use the `datasets/setup_7scenes.py` script to download the data.
+You can use the `datasets/setup_7scenes.py` script to download and prepare the data.
 We experimented with _Pseudo Ground Truth (PGT)_ camera poses obtained after running SfM on the scenes, as they are more precise than the original D-SLAM poses.

 To download and prepare the datasets using the PGT poses: